 map

-The map() function is used to construct a map.
+The map() function is used to construct mapping data.
 The syntax is as follows:

 map(key1, value1, key2, value2, ..., keyN, valueN)

 - The number of input parameters must be even.
-Parameters at odd positions form the key array, while parameters at even positions form the value array.
+Parameters with odd indices form the key array, and parameters with even indices form the value array.

-key1tokeyNandvalue1tovalueNshould conform to the Overview of the map data type. - Note that keys in the input key-value pairs must be unique.
-If duplicate keys are provided, the value of the most recent key-value pair will take precedence, and earlier values will be overwritten.
+- Note that the keys in the input key-value pairs must be unique.
+If there are duplicate keys, the later input value will overwrite the earlier one.

-The return value of the function is a map data type.
+The return value is of the mapping data type (MAP).

 Here are some examples:

--- The constructed map contains only one key-value pair, where the key is 1 and the value is 2.
+-- Construct a mapping data with one key-value pair, where the key is 1 and the value is 2.

 SELECT map(1,2);